wp-plugins/clickatell-otp/readme.txt

 == Description ==

-[Two-Factor Authentication](http://en.wikipedia.org/wiki/Two_factor_authentication) adds a second step to your login that verfies the identify of a user.
+[Two-Factor Authentication](http://en.wikipedia.org/wiki/Two_factor_authentication) adds a second step to your login that verifies the identify of a user.
 When authenticating, the user will receive a SMS/text containing a PIN.
 The PIN will have to be entered correctly before login can proceed.
 By doing this, we verify that it's the person in charge of the account trying to authenticate.

 = What does it do? =